Growing and sustaining your freelance writing business relies on relationships, not job boards, writing forums or Facebook groups.

 Let your contacts know you’re thinking of their publication, campaign or project.
 Share your thoughts and ideas.
 Your writing pitch might just turn into a writing assignment or insightful conversation that leads to more work in another capacity, diversifying your offerings.

 If your budget and abilities allow, attend industry-specific conferences, meet-ups and events.
 Visiting with your contacts in person takes your relationship to a professional level instantly whether you share a morning coffee or exchange a few positive words after watching a presentation.

 Be social on social.

 Go to your current or dream client’s Facebook posts and leave a comment.
 Reply to an editor’s question on Twitter.
-Make your personal voice heard on social media so you’re not just another avatar on a friend’s list or ‘Like’.
+Make your personal voice heard on social media so you’re not just another avatar on a friend’s list.

 Answer your email.

 I often land projects by being the first to respond to a request via email.
 Being attentive to those who want to work with you is obviously a good way to stay memorable.
-If you’re cutting back on projects, reply and let your contact know.
+If you’re cutting back on projects or taking some time off work, reply and let your contact know.
 Don’t ignore them.